Feta cheese adds such a nice salty tang to so many dishes, but sometimes you find yourself buying more than can be consumed at one meal.

 If the cheese comes in a shrink wrapped block that is not brined, an unopened package of feta will have a shelf life of about a month.
 Once opened, the shelf life reduces to about a week.

-Brined feta will last far longer than cheese that is not stored in brine.
+Brined feta will last far longer than cheese that is not stored in brine (similarly to fresh mozzarella).
 So long as the cheese stays submerged and sealed, it will have a shelf life of up to six months.

 Signs That Feta Cheese Has Spoiled